deepak5-ux/EKS-game-deploy/Cleanup.md

 ⚠️ Note: If you see an error like `deadline surpassed waiting for AWS load balancers`, manually delete ALBs from **EC2 → Load Balancers**.

 ---

-📌 With this structure, your project will look **professional, clear, and recruiter-friendly** on GitHub & LinkedIn.